EES and ETIAS: new requirements for travelling to the EU for non-EU passport holders

 EES and ETIAS - new requirements for travelling to the EU for non-EU passport holders.
 Photo: Nature Travels.

-Last updated: 12th March 2025
+Last updated: 17th November 2025

 There are some important changes to EU border regulations that affect all non-EU nationals travelling to EU/Schengen countries.
 It’s important that you’re aware of these changes so that you can plan accordingly and ensure that your journey goes smoothly.

-EES (currently expected to begin October 2025):
+EES (began 12th October 2025):

 The first time each passenger enters the EU, the system needs to register their details and create a new record.
 This record is then valid for 3 years, so repeat entries for later trips should be processed more quickly.

-Especially in the months following the introduction of EES, when the system will need to create a new record for almost every passenger passing through, you may well find that there are some delays with immigration processing at the border.
+Especially in the months following the introduction of EES, when the system will need to create a new record for almost every passenger passing through, you may find that there are some delays with immigration processing at the border.

 For more information, please see the following: